 And finally, we get to what might ultimately end up being the deciding factor for many when it comes to picking between the two upcoming consoles, and that’s the price.

-Tell us which console you intend on getting (if any) and why, and as usual, also feel free to let us know if you think that we’ve failed to mention anything important and we’ll try and update the article as soon as possible.
+Also, tell us which console you intend on getting (if any) and why, and as usual, feel free to let us know if you think that we’ve failed to mention anything important and we’ll try and update the article as soon as possible.